heyAnukritiJain/heyAnukritiJain/README.md

 ✨ **Who am I?**
 - 🎓 B.Tech student (CSE)
 - 🌱 beginner in tech, consistent in effort
-- 📚 in love with fiction, journaling & self-growth
+- 📚 in love with fiction, dancing & self-growth
 - 💻 learning **web development & problem solving**
 - 🎯 dream: building meaningful things as a software engineer
 - ✨ believer in quiet discipline & becoming, not rushing